 « FFExplorer is easy to use, versatile and adaptable.
 With it you get very varied fractal images that can be used for various purposes, including designing amazing animations, or creating Fractal Art of excellent quality.
 Once the image is generated you can choose to use a graphic editor with which to retouch it, but I personally prefer to look for the desired final aspect for the image just by exploring the fractal, and use it directly without retouching, so that it preserves and shows all its mathematical essence intact.
 However, in addition to being a software that allows you a great level of control to generate beautiful images with the look you want, FFExplorer does not stop living up to its name, as it allows you to explore fractals, and that is an amazing experience.
 When I start I can't stop... »

 ElenSegu, expert in design and Fractal Art

-Fractal art has some very exclusive features:
+Fractal art has very exclusive properties:

 Complexity.
 The complex operation of the formulas, apparently simple, is responsible for the great explosion of shapes and colors that give fractal images a great level of detail perceptible at different scales.
 This makes a piece of art with big proportions show very different details depending on the distance from where it is been watched, being more noticeable its self-similarity feature and the third dimension effect.

 Perfection.
 The appearance of a fractal image is perfectly defined by the configuration of the algorithm that draws it, this means that the formula and the numerical values entered in it are a unique and exclusive hallmark of the image.
 Knowing this data allows you to redraw it as many times as you want, for example, to continue working on it, or to generate a copy of the original at a higher resolution without loss of quality (but on the contrary, a larger size increases its definition).